photoprism/photoprism/README.md

 In addition, you can find us on [Patreon](https://www.patreon.com/photoprism) and [PayPal](https://www.paypal.me/browseyourlife).

-This helps us...
+Your continuous support helps...

-* pay for hosting, hardware and external services like satellite maps
+* to pay for hosting, hardware and external services like satellite maps
-* develop new features, and keep them free for everyone 🌈
+* developing new features, and keeping them free for everyone 🌈

 Also, please [leave a star](https://github.com/photoprism/photoprism/stargazers) on GitHub if you like this project.
 It provides additional motivation to keep going.

-Ideas backed by one or more eligible [sponsors](https://docs.photoprism.org/funding/) are marked with a golden [sponsor](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Asponsor) label.
+Ideas backed by one or more eligible sponsors are marked with a golden [sponsor](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Asponsor) label.
 Let us know if we mistakenly label an idea as [unfunded](https://github.com/photoprism/photoprism/issues?q=is%3Aissue+is%3Aopen+label%3Aunfunded).

 Thank you very much! <3